Skip Ribbon Commands

 ADVISORY MISSIONS

-ADVISORY MISSION FOR RADIATION SAFETY (AMRAS)
+ADVISORY MISSION ON REGULATORY INFRASTRUCTURE FOR RADIATION SAFETY AND SECURITY (RISS)

 An effective national regulatory infrastructure is key to radiation safety, and if established in accordance with IAEA safety standards and guides, will reduce the likelihood of accidents and mitigate their consequences should they occur while also facilitating protection of workers, patients, the public and the environment.
 In due course, countries having effective national regulatory infrastructures for radiation safety make a significant contribution to safety internationally.